 Northwest FCS' indebtedness to CoBank represents borrowings by Northwest FCS to fund its loan portfolio.
 This indebtedness is collateralized by a pledge of substantially all of Northwest FCS' assets and is governed by a General Financing Agreement (GFA).
 According to the GFA, the aggregate outstanding amount of principal and accrued interest shall not at any time exceed the commitment amount.
 Each debt obligation has its own term and rate structure.
-The weighted average interest rate for all debt was 1.08 percent, 1.26 percent and 2.34 percent, at December 31, 2021, 2020 and 2019, respectively.
+The weighted average interest rate for all debt was 3.22 percent, 1.08 percent and 1.26 percent, at December 31, 2022, 2021 and 2020, respectively.
 The GFA is subject to renewal periodically and requires the association to comply with certain covenants.
-Northwest FCS was in compliance with the terms and conditions of the GFA as of December 31, 2021.
-Management expects to renew the GFA in advance of the maturity date on January 1, 2023.
+Northwest FCS was in compliance with the terms and conditions of the GFA as of December 31, 2022.
+For additional information, refer to Note 17.